The Logos: The Meletic Testament (Chapter 9 The Message)

 178. The message does not promise eternal salvation—it prepares one for the difficulties and challenges of life.

-179. It does not impose morality unto its thinkers—it inspires revelation and wisdom.
+179. It does not impose morality unto its thinkers—it inspires revelation and wisdom to be heeded.

-180. Meleticism is not a religion to be governed by a god—it is a truth that is revealed to man.
+180. Meleticism is not a religion to be governed by a god—it is a truth that is revealed to every man who listens.

 182. The message is not a holy gift to enshrine—it is instead, a gesture of the Logos to be spread.